 So yea, covering it all, this travel blog includes details from planning to executing to coming back and celebrating the ride, not to mention all the tips to help you plan a similar journey.

 So let’s get started…

-25-October-2019: I am back from the ride and successfully did a part of the journey with friends, and a part of it, solo.
+25-October-2019: I am back from Sach Pass.
+I did a part of the journey with friends, and a part of it, solo.
 Here’s a link to the blog post I wrote mentioning the itinerary in detail: Sach Pass Motorcycle Itinerary.

 So yea, travelling by any means but on a motorcycle always felt more rewarding to me… but, only until now!

 On the first journey, I covered about 3000km in the Himalayan state of Uttarakhand, over a period of 20 days, exploring offbeat villages, meeting tribal people, and even camping in the wilderness and experiencing solitude in a way that I didn’t do in ages.

-My second journey took me across the Himalayan state of Himachal Pradesh.
-I started from the Shimla and travelled all the way to Chanshal Pass – the highest motorable pass in Shimla district.
+My second journey (about 5 months before I did Sach Pass) took me across the Himalayan state of Himachal Pradesh.
+I started from Delhi and travelled all the way to Chanshal Pass – the highest motorable pass in Shimla district.

 The Upcoming Trip